GLOBAL MARKETS-Payrolls for starter, trade war for main?

 In fixed income markets, Europe's 10-year benchmark government bond yield and U.S. equivalents were pinned near one-month lows of 0.45 and 2.23 percent respectively amid the U.S. political uncertainty.

-German yields were set for their biggest weekly fall since April and U.S. yields -- a bellwether for global bond markets and which soared to two-year highs after Trump's election -- have been now falling for most of 2017 as the President's travails have cooled expectations for growth and inflation.
+U.S. yields -- a bellwether for global bond markets which soared to more than a two-year high after Trump's election -- have been falling for most of 2017 as the President's travails have cooled expectations for growth and inflation.

 Investors were also increasingly wary about the prospect of a U.S. vs China trade war.